Losses and special payments

 Reference to finance business partners

 8. Any cases which exceed delegated authority limits must be submitted to the relevant Finance Business Partner (or equivalent) for approval.
+For cases less than £300,000 approval can be sought from an appropriate Finance Manager within Financial Management and Reporting.
 Submissions to should explain:

 - the nature of the case, the amount involved and the circumstances in which it arose;